Azure/ResourceModules/docs/wiki/TestingDesign.md

       - '_adp-sxx-az-vnet-x-aks_': Leveraged by the [azure kubernetes service] resource.
       - '_adp-sxx-az-vnet-x-sqlmi_': Leveraged by the [sql managed instance] resource.
       - '_adp-sxx-az-vnet-x-001_': Hosting multiple subnets to be leveraged by [virtual machine], [virtual machine scale set], [service bus], [azure NetApp files], [azure bastion], [private endpoints], [app service environment] and [application gateway] resources.
+  2. AVD application group: This resource is leveraged by the [AVD workspace] resource.

 **Sixth level resources**: This group of resources has a dependency on one or more resources in the groups above.

   1. Virtual Machine: This resource is depending on the [virtual networks] and [key vault] deployed above.
 This resource is leveraged by the [automanage] resource.
+  2. Private DNS zone: This resource is depending on the [virtual networks] deployed above.
+This resource is leveraged by the [private endpoint] resource.

 #### Required secrets and keys